isonet/angular-barcode/README.md

 # Dev / Other

-This package is written in ES2015 and uses browserify and babelify.
+This package is written in ES2015 and uses webpack for bundling.

-For versions older than 1.2.5:

-You will need to setup the canvas package manually: https://www.npmjs.com/package/canvas